Michelle Smith (fashion designer): After Milly

 In 2020, Smith launched a direct-to-consumer fashion brand called Michelle Smith.
 The new line is more casual than Milly—a response, Smith said, to the new emphasis on comfort during the COVID-19 pandemic when there was little use for office or special occasion wear—but uses upscale materials and details.
 She plans to design two collections annually.

 Personal life

-Smith's partner is celebrity SoulCycle instructor and author Stacey Griffith, the two are married as of 2021 with one child.
+Smith's partner is celebrity SoulCycle instructor and author Stacey Griffith.
 Smith was previously married to Andrew Oshrin, with whom she built Milly.
 Married in 2003, they had two children together before separating in 2017 and divorcing in 2019.